codacy/codacy-rubocop/docs/description/Naming_RescuedExceptionsVariableName.md

-Makes sure that rescued exceptions variables are named as expected.
+Makes sure that rescued exception variables are named as expected.

 The `PreferredName` config option takes a `String`.
 It represents